Uniform twisted homological stability: Introduction

 \subsection{Polynomiality}

 The standard approach to proving homological stability with twisted coefficients is to prove stability for \emph{polynomial coefficient systems}, a notion going back to work of Dwyer \cite{dwyertwisted}.
 The coefficient systems occurring in Theorems \ref{thmA}, \ref{thmB}, \ref{thmH}, and \ref{thmC} are all polynomial (of degree $\vert\lambda\vert$ or $\vert\lambda\vert+\vert\mu\vert$, respectively), and the best previously known stable ranges quoted from the literature in connection with Theorems \ref{thmA}--\ref{thmC} are all valid more generally for any polynomial coefficient system.
 Now for a \emph{general} polynomial coefficient system, easy examples show that the stable range must be allowed to depend on the degree of polynomiality; in the generality of arbitrary polynomial coefficients the traditional bounds are going to be sharp.
-The \emph{uniform} stable ranges obtained in Theorems \ref{thmA}--\ref{thmC}, with no dependence on the degree of polynomiality, is a very particular feature of these specific coefficient systems defined by systems of irreducible algebraic representations.
-But these coefficient systems defined by irreducibles are also arguably the most important and well-studied examples of rational coefficient systems.
+The stable ranges obtained in Theorems \ref{thmA}--\ref{thmC}, with no dependence on the degree of polynomiality, shows that these specific coefficient systems defined by systems of irreducible representations are somehow rather special in the class of all polynomial coefficient systems.

 Let us make the discussion in the previous paragraph more explicit.
 We remind the reader that given a sequence of groups for which we want homological stability, a \emph{coefficient system} consists of a sequence